 12. Eating raw or undercooked meat when you are pregnant

 Ideally, pregnant women should not eat undercooked meat like poultry, fish.
 Undercooked eggs are also not advised for pregnant women.
-Always prefer fully cooked meat and anything but half fried eggs when it comes to safe eating for two.
-Undercooked meat has bacteria that is not considered safe for a pregnant woman to consume.
+Always prefer fully cooked meat and anything but half-fried eggs when it comes to safe eating for two.
+Undercooked meat has bacteria that are not considered safe for a pregnant woman to consume.

 Another safety measure, you should wear disposable gloves when you are handling meat or poultry. or wash hands thoroughly before and after handling meat.
 Try not to handle meat with bare hands of you have cuts or injuries on hand in order to keep yourself safe from bacteria.